cleesmith/Transcriber/README.md

 ```
 rm output*
 ```
-note this may run for a while; like on a macbook pro m3 max an 1.5 hour video takes about 17 minutes:
+note the following may run for a while:
+> like on a macbook pro m3 max, a 1.5 hour video takes about 17 minutes
 ```
 python -B transcriber.py https://youtube.com/shorts/kqIjyGQNGaU
 ```

 ---

-# or the multiple steps way:
+# Or transcribe a video in multiple steps:
+> coz it's the journey, not the destination

 ## 1. Since insanely-fast-whisper only does audio; copy link to a youtube video into:
 ```